 Janelia Research Campus

-Dr. Grigorieff is a group leader at the Janelia Farm Research Campus.
+Dr. Grigorieff is a group leader at the Janelia Research Campus.
 He is also a visiting professor at Brandeis University.
 He was an HHMI investigator at Brandeis from 2000 to 2013.

 Nikolaus Grigorieff develops high-resolution electron cryo-microscopy techniques to study the three-dimensional structure of large macromolecules and their assemblies.